 As of December 24, 2019, the trail was repaved and open, and the Plaza open with benches.
 See photos at the bottom of this page.
 Trash/recycle cans and an interpretive sign came a little later.
 Landscaping was done by spring 2020.
-More signage and the promised trail use counter are still not installed as of the end of 2020.
+The promised trail use counter was finally installed in March 2021.
+Most signage is installed, but some is still missing as of the end of 2021.

 The project includes constructing a wrap to cover the full height of the Ourisman garage, on the front, trail side, and back.
 This wrap is not opaque and is intended to be decorative.

 Status as of December 24, 2019: The Plaza is open, with the benches installed.
 Only one construction cone remains, over the hole where a trail use counter is planned to be, but was still not installed as of the end of 2020.
 One interpretive sign and a tiny Georgetown Branch ROW sign are installed.
 Trash/recycle cans came a little later.
 Some additional landscaping came in spring 2020.
 More signage is still needed.

 Status as of December 14: The trail has been repaved from Wiener Plaza (in back of the Ourisman garage) up to Bethesda Ave.
 Construction cones and barriers have been removed, except right around the Plaza.
 Along the trail and Plaza, much of the landscaping has been planted - there will be additions in the spring.
 A tree has been planted in the sidewalk between the Plaza and Bethesda Ave.
 The benches for the Plaza appear to have been delivered and are awaiting installation.
 Signage and other elements will come later.